-- Add a thin layer of sauce, without any beef or sausage from the sauce, to the bottom of a 9 x 9-inch baking dish; add a single layer of lasagna noodles, spread some ricotta (if using) on top (missing many spots is fine); add Mozzarella; sprinkle with a little Parmesan; and add a layer of lasagna noodles.
-Repeat steps until beginning with ricotta and ending with noodles.
-Once you reach near the top of the baking dish, about 5 layers of pasta.
+- Add a thin layer of sauce, without any beef or sausage from the sauce, to the bottom of a 9 x 9-inch baking dish; add a single layer of lasagna noodles, spread some ricotta (if using) on top (missing many spots is fine); add Mozzarella; sprinkle with a little Parmesan; and drizzle a little sauce over the top.
+Repeat the steps beginning with the lasagna noodles until you reach near the top of the baking dish, about 5 layers of pasta.
 End with a layer of noodles.
-Add some sauce and top with Mozarella.
+Add some sauce and top with Mozzarella.

 - Bake for about 45 minutes, or until it reaches your desired consistency.
 Do not allow the noodles to become dry.
 If it's too saucy, cook longer.
 If it begins to dry out, add additional sauce and cover with aluminum foil.

 - Allow to cool about 10 - 15 minutes.
 (The noodles will soak up some more liquid during this period.)
 Slice with a serrated knife, and serve with a sprinkle of sauce on top for moisture and color.

 For those who are corn intolerant, note that many tomato pastes brands contain corn syrup.
 You can make your own by reducing tomato sauce down to about 50% - 70% and adding your sweetener of choice.